Crazy1111j/Fun-and-Random-Websites/README.md

 55.https://www.piskelapp.com/ Create Your Own Pixel Art For Free Without Signing in or paying

-56.https://thumbnailgame.com/ Guess Which Video Got More Views Based On Its ThumbNail
+56.https://corrupt-a-file.net/ Corrupt A File To Get More Time On A Assignment

 57.